devExcale/acsai-obsidian/AI and ML/Unit 2/Unsupervised Learning/K-means Clustering.md

 > [!info] Inverse Transform Sampling
 >
-> This method to pick points proportionally to their distance to the closest centroid is called *inverse transform sampling*,
+> This method to pick points proportionally to their distance to the closest centroid is called *inverse transform sampling*.